culturestartup-io/oemsfw/index.md

 SAR Import and Integration User Guide
 ====

 SAR files can be uploaded and integrated to wilco.
-The feature allows to select files and follow up imports.

 This is the process to import and integrates SAR Files :
-- You can select the FAR file, then the file is uploaded and checked
+- You can select the SAR file, then the file is uploaded and checked
 - Wilco Display Statistics about the file
-- You can insert Data in the A/C timeline
+- You can confirm insertion of the SAR Data in the A/C timeline
 - You can see the integration with a SAR tag in the timeline
 - You can delete the file
+- You can visualize detailed graph in the wilco dashboard

 Import and check the SAR Files